 If you are a business owner or developer seeking to hire a commercial construction company, this article is a great place to start.
 It offers some insights into commercial construction and some challenges that are faced during the process.
 Key questions to ask clients before starting the project

 Commercial construction is more than just hammering nails or finishing concrete.
-The lay person doesn’t realize how many things are to be considered before starting a project and how many chances there are for things to go wrong.
-It is a process that should start with defining a client’s needs, their budget and deadline expectations.
-In other words, its about project scope, budget and schedule.
+The layperson doesn’t realize how many things are to be considered before starting a project and how many chances there are for things to go wrong.
+It is a process that should start with defining a client’s needs, budget, and deadline expectations.
+In other words, it’s about project scope, budget, and schedule.

-Good communication is essential: The client is usually told early on if the project cannot be completed in the allocated budget.
-This commercial construction budget is defined that meets the developers proforma goals.
-These goals can be determined by what a marketplace can afford for rent and this value can be reverse engineered to come up with the construction budget.
+Good communication is essential: The client is usually told early on if the project cannot be completed within the allocated budget.
+This commercial construction budget is defined that meets the developers’ proforma goals.
+These goals can be determined by what a marketplace can afford for rent and this value can be reverse-engineered to come up with the construction budget.
 All of this is communicated between all parties involved so that there is no room for debate.